Chicken and Wild Rice Soup – Panera copycat recipe! Quick, easy, and kid-approved! You may want to double the recipe – it’s that good!

 It’s supposed to be like the Panera Chicken and Wild Rice Soup but I can’t tell you for certain.
-I’ve never tried that one because I’m too busy ordering the broccoli cheese soup.
+I’ve never tried that one because I am too busy ordering the broccoli cheese soup.
 In a bread bowl.
 With an extra baguette.

 Because I really want to gain 20 pounds before bikini season.

 This is THE EASIEST soup you will ever make.
 And I make it even easier by grabbing a rotisserie chicken from the grocery store and just shredding it.
 Then you use a boxed wild rice mix (with the seasoning packet!) plus some fresh onion and carrot and let that all cook together until it’s bubbly and delicious.